-- 1.1 Neglect continues to be a key priority for the Norfolk Safeguarding Children Partnership (NSCP).
-The last version of the strategy was published in autumn 2020 and much has been done to address the root causes and the partnership's response through the Neglect Strategy Implementation Group, however, what we have learned through Safeguarding Practice Reviews, audit and intelligence indicates that more work is required to improve practice in this area The strategy has been revised to recognise progress to date and actions planned to focus resources so that the partnership becomes more effective in tackling and preventing neglect to help ensure all children and young people in Norfolk can flourish. - 1.2 The appalling effects of chronic neglect are well-documented.
+- 1.1 Neglect has been a priority for the Norfolk Safeguarding Children Partnership (NSCP) for some time with the last version of the strategy ratified and published in autumn 2020.
+Much work has been done to address the root causes and the partnership's response through the Neglect Strategy Implementation Group, however, what we have learned through Safeguarding Practice Reviews, audit and intelligence indicates that more work is required to improve practice in this area.
+This iteration of the strategy has been revised to recognise progress to date and actions planned to focus resources so that the partnership becomes more effective in tackling and preventing neglect - 1.2 The appalling effects of chronic neglect are well-documented.
 Practitioners and academics are agreed that the cumulative nature of neglect can have a disastrous impact on all aspects of children's health and development.
 It impacts on children's learning, self-esteem, ability to form attachments and social skills in such a way that the effects can last into adulthood. - 1.3 Neglect is complex: It is not that... neglect is impossible to define, but that it cannot be defined in absolute terms.
 Like other forms of child maltreatment, neglect needs to be interpreted in context.
 Nationally, it is well established that identifying, assessing, and responding to neglect remains challenging for multi-agency services.
 In responding to these challenges, multi-agency safeguarding practitioners have been supported by using an evidenced based practice model, and associated tools, to assess and respond to neglect.
 The preferred model in use nationally is the Graded Care Profile (GCP). - 1.4 The NSPCC's report on Neglect: learning from case reviews, published December 2022 recognises that neglect is a serious form of harm.
 The learning from this document has helped to frame this strategy.
 In summary, the report recognises that both families and professionals can become overwhelmed and demoralised by issues of neglect.
 Children may experience repeated attempts by professionals to try and improve the situation.
 Published case reviews highlight that professionals face a big challenge in identifying and taking timely action on neglect.
-The learning from these reviews highlights that professionals from all agencies working with children or their families must be able to: - recognise physical, emotional, medical and educational neglect - understand the cumulative and long term impact of neglect - take timely action to safeguard children.
+The learning from these reviews highlights that professionals from all agencies working with children or their families must be able to:

-Child Protection and Introduction.
+&lt;sup>1 Child Protection and Introduction.
 Beckett 2007.